 3. How do we collect your Personal Information and what types of Personal Information do we collect?

-We collect your Personal Information directly from you.
+We collect your Personal Information directly from you and from third parties.
 The types of Personal Information we collect depends on the circumstances in which the information is collected.
 For example, we may collect Personal Information when you create an account for, or publish an article or comment on The Conversation, which may include:

 - information required to create an account: